Kennedy Noble: Swimming career

 Noble began her collegiate swimming career at North Carolina State University in Fall 2022.
 In her freshman year, she achieved a number of accomplishments.
 She was named the Atlantic Coast Conference Women's Swimmer of the Week on January 31, 2023, after her performance against Duke where she won both the 100-yard and 200-yard backstroke events.
 She was a member of the 2022-23 Junior National Team.
 She was an ACC bronze medalist in the 100-yard backstroke and was sixth in the 200-yard IM.
 At the 2023 NCAA Championships, Noble was named All-American in three individual events, qualified for finals in all of her individual events, placed fifth in the 200-yard backstroke, 11th in the 100-yard backstroke and 14th in the 200-yard IM.
 Noble ended her freshman year with three individual program top ten times at North Carolina State University: 100-yard backstroke, 200-yard backstroke and 200 IM.

 In her sophomore year, she continued to swim well.
 In October 2023, she represented the U.S. in the Pan American Games, where she won silver in the 100m backstroke and gold in the 200m backstroke.
 At the 2024 NCAA Championships, she finished third in the 100-yard backstroke and broke a Wolfpack program record in the 200-yard IM.
 Noble was also an All-American recipient.

-Heading into the 2024 U.S. Olympic trials, Kennedy Noble was seen as a potential threat in the 200 backstroke event.
+Heading into the 2024 U.S. Olympic trials, Noble was seen as a contender in the 200 backstroke event.